SlinkierApple13/BukkitPlugin.Railchess/README.md

 The game ends if there is only one player left, or all stations have been claimed.
 The players' final points will be given subsequently.

+**Game Replay**\
+A player joins a RailchessStand, and types a command to replay a previous game.
+When holding a blaze_rod in the main hand, a player\
+~ right-clicks to go to the next move;\
+~ left-clicks to go to the previous move.

 **Map Editing**\
 A player joins a RailchessStand, and types a command to start editing.
 When holding a blaze_rod in the main hand, a player\
 ~ right-clicks to select an existing station;\